inglisj/EliteGymsWebsite/README.md

 ## Design
 ### Colour Scheme
 The three main colours used for Elite Gyms is Slate grey, White, Orange.
-The website design is focused on a minimal and simplistic feel
+The website design is focused on a minimal and simplistic feel.
+The colours chosen were inline with the company logo developed.

 ### Typography
-The Roboto font will be the main font used throughout the site with sans serif as the back up if for any reason the main font does not load successfully. *The Exo font will be used for headings
+The Roboto font will be the main font used throughout the site with sans serif as the back up if for any reason the main font does not load successfully.
+The Exo font will be used for headings

 ### Imagery
-The website contains a logo that was designed and created using https://www.canva.com/ The logo will act as the main image of the homepage on the site in the form of a hero image.
+The website contains a logo that was designed and created using https://www.canva.com/ The logo is a href featuring on the header clickable to Home page.

 ### Wireframes
 Wireframes for the designing of the project were built using balsamiq cloud. https://balsamiq.com/wireframes/cloud/ Home Page Wireframe - [View] (https://github.com/inglisj/EliteGymsWebsite)